 Skip to main content

+This guide explains how to delete files from Distributed File Storage by moving them to the VAST trash directory (.vast_trash), which is the recommended approach for bulk deletions.
+It’s intended for cluster administrators with root (superuser) access to a CKS cluster that has a Distributed File Storage volume mounted.
 You can delete files from Distributed File Storage using either the VAST trash directory or the rm command.
-The VAST trash directory allows asynchronous deletion of files and folders in bulk.
-Serial rm -rf on large directories is a slow and possibly blocking operation; moving files marked for removal to the trash folder (.vast_trash) is much faster.
-This guide covers using the VAST trash directory.
+The VAST trash directory supports asynchronous deletion of files and folders in bulk.
+Serial rm -rf on large directories is slow and can block, so moving files marked for removal to the trash folder (.vast_trash) is faster.

 .vast_trash is only accessible from a full volume mount.
-Pods using a Kubernetes subPath mount cannot access .vast_trash.
-For details and migration options, see Working with subPath mounts.
+Pods that use a Kubernetes subPath mount can’t access .vast_trash.
+For details and migration options, see Work with subPath mounts.

 Prerequisites